PierreSenellart/provsql/doc/source/user/probabilities.rst

-*other* evaluation -- ``shapley``, ``banzhaf``, a named probability method such as ``possible-worlds``, PROV export -- passes straight through to that lineage and answers exactly as it would for the ordinary provenance of the query (necessarily slower, since the class has no polynomial Boolean circuit, but available).
+*other* evaluation -- ``shapley``, ``banzhaf``, a named probability method such as ``possible-worlds``, PROV export -- passes straight through to that lineage and answers exactly as it would for the ordinary provenance of the query (necessarily slower -- the literal lineage is the very :math:`\#P`-hard circuit the cancellation sidesteps -- but available).
 Only the default / ``mobius`` probability takes the fast cancelling route.

-The route keeps **strict priority** behind everything cheaper: the safe-query rewrite, the inversion-free certificate, and the joint-width compiler all run first, and it fires only when the joint-width screen declines.
-Inputs must be tuple-independent (lifted inference is sound only under independence); v1 supports *reduced-form* UCQs (no relation repeated within a single conjunct's homomorphic core, no constants).
+**Cost and priority.**  The route is **supra-linear**: its lifted recursion fans out over a variable's active domain at each independent project, so it runs in :math:`O(|D|^e)`, the degree the query's essential-variable count -- more expensive, by a polynomial factor, than the *linear* hierarchical and inversion-free routes.
+So among the **query-side** routes those two run first, and Möbius only when they decline.
+Among the routes for a recognised *hard* UCQ, however, **Möbius takes precedence over the joint-width compiler**: where it applies it is a *guaranteed*-PTIME exact route, whereas the joint-width compiler's success on exactly these queries is unproven -- their joint treewidth need not be bounded -- and it can grind to its state cap before declining, so trying Möbius first short-circuits past that.
+(An engineering preference, not a theorem: no polynomial d-D is *known* for :math:`q_9`, but none is *proved* impossible.)
+A data-cost cap (``provsql.mobius_max_gates``) makes the route decline gracefully -- to the joint-width compiler, then the general chooser -- on a high-level query whose :math:`|D|^e` would out-cost them.

-Anything outside that simply does not fire and the query falls back to the literal circuit and the general chooser.
-The ``provsql.mobius`` GUC, on by default, is a debug switch to turn the recognition off.
+Inputs must be tuple-independent (lifted inference is sound only under independence); v1 supports *reduced-form* UCQs: no relation repeated within a single conjunct's homomorphic core, no constants, and -- the soundness guards -- no bag multiplicity and no overlapping self-join slots (two facts sharing an element tuple, or one tuple feeding two slots, carry a correlation the element-keyed islands cannot represent).
+Anything outside that does not fire and the query falls back to the joint-width compiler, or the literal circuit and the general chooser.  ``provsql.mobius`` (the precedence route) and ``provsql.joint_width`` are independent debug switches, both on by default; turning both off compares against the literal lineage.

 .. _forcing-a-method: